Aeroluna/Vivify/README.md

 }
 ```

 Beat Saber v1.30.0+ uses Single Pass Instanced rendering.
 Any incompatible shaders will only appear in the left eye.
+To
-To make your shader compatible with this vr rendering method, add instancing support to your shader.
+make your shader compatible with this vr rendering method, add instancing support to your shader.
 See https://docs.unity3d.com/Manual/SinglePassInstancing.html for how to add instancing support.
+Look under "
-Look under "Post-Processing shaders" to see how to sample a screen space texture.
+Post-Processing shaders" to see how to sample a screen space texture.

 A tip for writing shaders, there are many commonly used structs/functions in UnityCG.cginc.
-As a few examples, `appdata_base`, `appdata_img`, `appdata_full`, and `v2f_img` can usually be used instead of writing your own structs and since most image effect shaders use the same vertex function, the include file has a `vert_img` that can be used with `#pragma vertex vert_img`.
+As a few
+examples, `appdata_base`, `appdata_img`, `appdata_full`, and `v2f_img` can usually be used instead of writing your own
+structs and since most image effect shaders use the same vertex function, the include file has a `vert_img` that can be
+used with `#pragma vertex vert_img`.

 ### Creating an asset bundle

 Use https://github.com/Swifter1243/VivifyTemplate to create the bundle.
 (TODO: more instructions here)

-(Optional) See https://docs.unity3d.com/Manual/AssetBundles-Browser.html. this tool allows you to browse the contents of a built asset bundle.
+(Optional) See https://docs.unity3d.com/Manual/AssetBundles-Browser.html. this tool allows you to browse the contents of
+a built asset bundle.

 Bundles should be placed in your map folder and called either `bundle_windows2019`, `bundle_windows2021`.
+Although Quest
-Although Quest support does not exist yet, bundles should still be built for them and be called `bundle_android2021`.
+support does not exist yet, bundles should still be built for them and be called `bundle_android2021`.

 ```
 Map Folder
 ├── bundle_windows2019